-openior are more of order Functional requirements view - emphasizing the functional requirements of the system from the user's point of view, including some use cases diagrams.
-Process view - highlighting data flow and data processing in the different execution scenarios.

-□ Deployment view - defining the physical decomposition of the system on the target platform.
+- OpenSF architecture evolution. - □ Functional requirements view emphasizing the functional requirements of the system from the user's point of view, including some use cases diagrams. - □ Process view highlighting data flow and data processing in the different execution scenarios. - Deployment view defining the physical decomposition of the system on the target platform.